 Volunteering is a great way to give back to the community in which you live and can be a valuable and rewarding experience.
-By becoming a soup kitchen volunteer you can help to provide hot, healthy meals to those in need and make a real difference regardless of how much time you have to spare.
+By becoming a soup kitchen volunteer, you can help to provide hot, healthy meals to those in need and make a real difference regardless of how much time you have to spare.
 Read on to learn how to get started, with helpful information and tips from the dedicated team of professionals at Mr. Appliance®

 Hunger in Canada

-When you consider the staggering number of Canadians who go hungry each day, the need for resources such as food banks and soup kitchens becomes clear.
+When you consider the staggering number of Canadians who go hungry each day, the need for resources such as food banks and soup kitchens become clear.
 Those who utilize these services come from all walks of life and may need additional help due to homelessness, loss of income, disaster relief, or poverty, and number in the millions.

 Soup kitchens were first organized during the Great Depression The tradition continues today as hundreds of thousands of soup kitchens and outreach programs are available to help children and adults at risk of hunger on a daily basis.